chuongmep/aps-toolkit/Readme.md

 ## Why I publish this project

-- In many year, I can't see any tool to support for `Autodesk Platform Services` and `Autodesk Forge` to help developer, software engineer, AI engineer to explore the data easier way, so I decide to build this tool to help me and another developer work with `Autodesk Platform Services` and `Autodesk Forge` easily.
+- In many year, I can't see any tool to support for `Autodesk Platform Services` and `Autodesk Forge` to help developer, software engineer, AI engineer to explore the data easier way, so I decide to build this tool to help me and many developer work with `Autodesk Platform Services` and `Autodesk Forge` easily.

 - I want Autodesk receive the feedback from the community, listen end user to improve the `Autodesk Platform Services` and `Autodesk Forge` to make it better and better.